-

 § 115C‑650.
 Establish AI Academic Support Program.

-(a) Purpose; Program. – There is established the AI Instructional Support Program (Program) to allow public school units to contract with Khan Academy, Inc., (Khan Academy) for use of the academic support service Khanmigo, in grades six through 12.
+(a) Purpose; Program. – There is established the AI Academic Support Program (Program) to allow public school units to contract with Khan Academy, Inc., (Khan Academy) for use of the academic support service Khanmigo, in grades six through 12.
 Khanmigo is an application that uses artificial intelligence to support teachers with lesson plan development and to support students with lesson comprehension.

 (b) Funding. – Funds shall be allocated to each public school unit that elects to participate in the program on the basis of average daily membership (ADM) in grades six through 12 in the public school unit for the purposes set out in this section.